Academic Catalog

 ART 34000 Advanced Painting (LA)

 This course combines contemporary approaches to painting that may include hybrid approaches such as mixed media, painting on found substrates, working in series, and installation painting.
 Students learn to push the painting practice further in skill and content by honing individualized strategies, research skills and bodies of work in the contemporary context.
-May be repeated twice for a total of Prerequisites: Any ART 24xxx.
+May be repeated twice for a total of 12 credits.
+Prerequisites: Any ART 24xxx.
 (F,S,Y)

 4 Credits